13. Paths Cross

 “Do you want to say something now?”

 “Oh shit man, I’m just so fuckin cried out.
-He did this because of me.
+I’m so afraid he did this because of me.
 Because I freaked out on him when he came out.
 You saw some of the aftermath of that.
 I’m usually not such a bitch.”

 Kevin stepped off the last step, yellow police tape fluttering.

-Carla shrugged.
 “Something like that.
-I was hysterical.
-I’m the one who found him.
+I was hysterical, man.
+I mean, I’m the one who found him.
 Came over first thing in the morning because I needed stuff for work.”

 She leaned and her eyes went past Kevin to the area below the iron stairway.
 Shuddered.